whiteboxdev/library-defold-typewriter/README.md

 ```

 1. `start`: Loaded text is starting to be typed.
+2. `restart`: Typing is restarted from the beginning.
-2. `type`: An individual character is typed.
+3. `type`: An individual character is typed.
-3. `wait`: No more characters can be typed within the boundaries of the textbox and a new paragraph must be started.
+4. `wait`: No more characters can be typed within the boundaries of the textbox and a new paragraph must be started.
-4. `continue`: A new paragraph is started.
+5. `continue`: A new paragraph is started.
-5. `complete`: Loaded text is done being typed.
+6. `complete`: Loaded text is done being typed.
-6. `clear`: Text is unloaded and resources are freed.
+7. `clear`: Text is unloaded and resources are freed.

 ## API: Functions